Compare Egypt travel insurance

 It’s not uncommon for visitors to experience stomach upsets or heat stroke, and local medical care isn’t cheap.

-Medical facilities outside Cairo and other major cities can be pretty basic, but private treatment can cost a fortune and without the right travel cover your dream holiday could end up leaving you seriously out of pocket.
+Medical facilities outside Cairo and other major cities can be pretty basic, but private treatment can cost a fortune.
+Without the right travel cover, your dream holiday could end up leaving you seriously out of pocket.

-Travel insurance can cover emergency treatment and pharmacy costs as well as getting you back home, so for extra peace of mind, make sure all of these are included in your policy.
+Travel insurance can cover emergency treatment and pharmacy costs, as well as getting you back home.
+For extra peace of mind, make sure all of these are included in your policy.